Marcelh1983/rx-basic-store/libs/rx-firebase-store/README.md

 Store:
 - constructor: (initialState: T = The initial state, devTools: boolean = connect to redux devTools)
-- addCallback: (callback: (action: ActionType<T, unknown>, oldState: T, newState: T, context: Map<string, unknown>) => void) => void  can be to add a callback function that captures all actions.
+- addCallback: (callback: (action: ActionType<T, unknown>, oldState: T, newState: T, context: Map<string, unknown>) => void)=> void  can be to add a callback function that captures all actions.
 For example to log all actions to the console or database.
 - dispatch: (action: StoreAction<T, unknown>) => Promise<T>: dispatches an action and return a promise with the new state
 - currentState: returns the current state.
 - asObservable: return an observable of T
+ - overrideSyncOptions = (newSyncOptions: Partial<SyncOptions>): can be used to change sync options after it is created

 ctx: StateContext<StateModel>
 - getContext<T2>(name: string): gets the context that is added while creating the store.
 E.g. use to access History *